-The Registrar will only issue a Special Licence if the couple has what is referred to in law as a “present and demonstrable connection” with the cathedral in question – in practical terms, this normally means either coming to services at the cathedral on a regular basis over several months, or being one of the cathedral’s current employees.
+The Registrar will only issue a Special Licence if the couple has what is referred to in law as a “present and demonstrable connection” with the cathedral in question – in practical terms, this normally means that, in addition to any other connection a couple may have with York Minster, past or present, they are attending services at the cathedral on a regular basis for at least six months before their wedding.
 What the Archbishop of Canterbury’s Registrar will be looking for is convincing evidence that the couple has a genuine and substantial, personal and on-going, connection with the cathedral in question, which is so strong that it therefore makes this cathedral the most obvious church in which their marriage service should be held.
 Our hope and expectation is that couples will continue to worship regularly in the Minster after their wedding for as long as they live in the area.

 Every application for a Special Licence must have the cathedral’s support, and all the normal Church of England eligibility rules for having a wedding service held in a church (e.g. neither person has been divorced, etc.) also apply.

-The full legal rules, regulations and requirements for getting married in cathedrals by Special Licence can be found on the Court of Faculties’ website here.
+The full legal rules, regulations and requirements for getting married in cathedrals by Special Licence can be found on the Court of Faculties’ website.

 Normally weddings will be conducted by one of the Residentiary Canons, the Dean or a member of the Minster clergy.
 Licensed clergy in good standing with the diocese of York, and clergy from other Christian churches, may sometimes be invited to assist.